Scarface (1983 film): Development

-Scarface began development after Al Pacino saw the 1932 film of the same name at the Tiffany Theater while in Los Angeles.
+Scarface began development after Al Pacino saw the 1932 film at the Tiffany Theater while in Los Angeles.
 He later called his manager, producer Martin Bregman, and informed him of his belief in the potential for a remake of that film.
-Pacino originally wanted to retain the period piece aspect, but realized that because of its melodramatic nature it would be difficult to accomplish.
-Sidney Lumet became attached as the director, developing the idea for Montana to be Cuban arriving in the United States during the Mariel boatlift.
+Pacino originally wanted to retain the period piece aspect, but realized that because of its melodramatic nature, it would be difficult to accomplish.
+Sidney Lumet became attached as the director, developing the idea for Montana to be a Cuban arriving in the United States during the Mariel boatlift.

-Bregman and Lumet's creative differences saw Lumet drop out of the project.
-Lumet had wanted to make a more political story that focused on blaming the current Presidential administration for the influx of cocaine into the United States, yet Bregman disagreed.
+Bregman and Lumet's creative differences resulted in Lumet dropping out of the project.
+Lumet had wanted to make a more political story that focused on blaming the current presidential administration for the influx of cocaine into the United States, but Bregman disagreed.
 Bregman replaced him with Brian De Palma, and hired writer Oliver Stone; Stone had seen the original 1932 Scarface and had not enjoyed it, so he initially rejected the offer.

-Only after he talked to Lumet was he convinced to accept the offer since they agreed on transforming the film from a period piece to a contemporary film, saying, "Sidney had a great idea to take the 1930s American prohibition gangster movie and make it into a modern immigrant gangster movie dealing with the same problems that we had then, that we're prohibiting drugs instead of alcohol.
+After he talked with Lumet, however, he was convinced to accept the offer because they agreed to transform the film from a period piece to a contemporary film.
+"Sidney had a great idea to take the 1930s American prohibition gangster movie and make it into a modern immigrant gangster movie dealing with the same problems that we had then, that we're prohibiting drugs instead of alcohol.
 There's a prohibition against drugs that's created the same criminal class as (prohibition of alcohol) created the Mafia".
-In the book The Oliver Stone Experience, Stone wrote: "I didn't want to do an Italian Mafia movie ...
+In the book The Oliver Stone Experience, Stone writes: "I didn't want to do an Italian Mafia movie ...
 We'd had dozens of these things.
-But then Bregman came back to me and said, Sidney has a great idea — he wants to do it as a Marielito picture in Miami.
+But then Bregman came to me and said, Sidney has a great idea — he wants to do it as a Marielito picture in Miami.
 I said, That's interesting!
-Sidney's idea was a good one".
+Sidney's idea was a good one."

 Stone researched the script while battling his own cocaine addiction.
 He and Bregman performed their own research, traveling to Miami, Florida, where they were given access to records from the U.S. Attorney's Office and the Organized Crime Bureau.
-Stone moved to Paris to write the script, believing he could not break his addiction while in the United States, stating in a 2003 interview that he was completely off drugs at the time "because I don't think cocaine helps writing.
-It's very destructive to the brain cells".
+Stone moved to Paris to write the script, believing that he could not break his addiction while in the United States, stating in a 2003 interview that he was completely off drugs at the time, "because I don't think cocaine helps writing.
+It's very destructive to the brain cells."

+Among other changes to the original story was the addition of the character Alejandro Sosa.
+Stone patterned the character after Roberto Suárez Gómez, a Bolivian drug lord nicknamed the "King of Cocaine".